lorenzoeusepi77/kubernetes/README.md

   - Install "bash-completion"

-  Role: "master"
-  initial Kubernetes setup for "kubernetes-master"
+Role: "master" -- Initial Kubernetes setup for "kubernetes-master"

   - Install Start and Enable "Docker"

   - Install "Kubectl"

   - Install Start and Enable "Kubelet"

   - Install "Kubeadm"

-  Role: "edge"
-  initial Kubernetes setup for "kubernetes-edge"
+Role: "edge" -- Initial Kubernetes setup for "kubernetes-edge"

   - Install Start and Enable "Docker"

   - Install Start and Enable "Kubelet"

   - Install "Kubeadm"

-  Role: "create_token"
-  create token needed for cluster initialization
+Role: "create_token" -- Create token needed for cluster initialization

   - Generate toked that will be used for:

   - Master cluster inizialization

   - Node cluster join

-  Role: "configmaster"
-  configuration for "kubernetes-master"
+Role: "configmaster" -- Configuration for "kubernetes-master"

   - Initialize master with kubeadm

   - Export env var for Kubernetes

   - Install pod network "weave-kube 1.6"

-  Role: "configedge"
-  configuration for "kubernetes-edge"
+Role: "configedge" -- Configuration for "kubernetes-edge"

   - Join Edge Nodes to cluster with kubeadm

-  Role: "dashboard"
-  add-on to kubernetes cluster
+Role: "dashboard" -- Add-on to kubernetes cluster

   - Dashboard

-  Role: "Glusterfs"
-  add-on to kubernetes cluster
+Role: "Glusterfs" -- Add-on to kubernetes cluster

   - Persistent Storage using GlusterFS

-  Role: "heapster"
-  add-on to kubernetes cluster
+Role: "heapster" -- Add-on to kubernetes cluster

   - Heapster with an InfluxDB backend and a Grafana UI

 # Following the below steps to create Kubernetes cluster on Centos-7.